-There are quite a few low-cost airlines which fly to Romania’s airports from up to 100 European destinations.
+There are quite a few low-cost airlines that fly to Romania’s airports from up to 100 European destinations.
 This is definitely the most affordable solution for you, especially because the flights don’t take longer than 4 hours.

 There are also commercial airlines such as KLM, British Airways, Turkish Airlines, or Lufthansa which connect Europe to the US or Asia.

-You can also travel by train from Vienna, Budapest, Belgrade, Sofia or Thessaloniki.
+You can also travel by train from Vienna, Budapest, Belgrade, Sofia, or Thessaloniki.

 4. Getting around

-In the cities, you can take public transportation, a taxi or an Uber, all of which are extremely affordable.
+In the cities, you can take public transportation, a taxi, or an Uber, all of which are extremely affordable.
 Uber is available in Romania in a few major cities, such as Bucharest, Timisoara, Cluj-Napoca, and Brasov.

 When traveling between cities, you can either rent a car, take the train, take a bus or you can even take a flight towards the most important cities in Romania.

 If you want to see as many attractions as possible in Bucharest in just one day, you can book one of our tours.

 One of the best travel tips we can provide is visiting as much as you can in a foreign country, especially when there’s so much diversity like in Romania.